Godfather of Harlem: Development

 On April 25, 2018, it was announced that Epix had given the production a series order for a first season consisting of ten episodes set to premiere in 2019.
 The series will be written by Chris Brancato and Paul Eckstein who will also executive produce alongside Forest Whitaker, Nina Yang Bongiovi, James Acheson, and Markuann Smith.
 Brancato will also act as showrunner.
 Production companies involved with the series include ABC Signature Studios and Significant Productions.

 On June 19, 2018, it was reported that John Ridley would direct the first episode of the series.
 The first season premiered on September 29, 2019.

 On February 12, 2020, the series was renewed for a second season, which premiered on April 18, 2021.

 On January 13, 2022, the series was renewed for a third season, which premiered on January 15, 2023.

 On November 29, 2023, the series was renewed for a fourth season, which premiered on April 13, 2025.

+On July 1, 2026, the series was renewed for a final two-hour episode that will serve as the series finale.